gongpha/pscp-psit-archive/README.md

 # pscp-psit-archive
-This is the archive of the <e>judge problems from PSCP(Problem Solving for Computer Programming) class.
+This is the archive of the ejudge problems from PSCP(Problem Solving for Computer Programming) class.